 We recently published a post about flexible solar panels, and in that post, we noted the advantages and disadvantages flexible panels pose.
 But how do flexible panels stack up against rigid panels?
 Is one type better than the other?
 Can you combine the two types of solar panels on a single RV?
-We’ll answer all of those questions and more in today’s post on flexible solar panels vs. rigid solar panels.
+We’ll answer all of those questions and more in this post on flexible solar panels vs. rigid solar panels.

 How Does a Solar Panel Work?